install.packages("pak") #IF NOT ALREADY INSTALLED

 geom_point(mapping = aes(color = Species)) #<--WE ALSO MAP SPECIES TO THE VISUAL CHANNEL OF COLOR, BUT ONLY IN THIS ONE LAYER OF THE PLOT (THE ONLY LAYER, AT THIS POINT).This graph is simple and reasonably effective—it’s perfectly suitable for exploration and informal sharing!

-…However, for presentation or publication, it falls short (at least, in Dr. Bajcz’s professional opinion!
+…However, for presentation or publication, it falls short (at least, in my professional opinion!
 YMMV) in several important respects.
 Some of these include:

 Text size: The default text size for axis and legend text is too small for easy reading, especially for those with a notable amount of visual impairment (something that tends to rapidly advance with age, and the world’s population is aging).
 A common rule of thumb is to size text such that it feels almost too large to help ensure it’s large enough for someone with visual impairment.
 Said differently, one should err on the side of sizing important elements as big as they can get away with before doing so leads to other design problems.